 Counseling 100 is primarily a class offered at our 11 area high schools.
 Counseling 100 is taught by Saddleback College Counselors.
 Counseling 100 is a 14 week course.
-Counseling 100 counselors work with high school seniors to support them as they begin their transition to college. *C100 is also offered online.
+Counseling 100 counselors work with high school seniors to support them as they begin their transition into college.

 COUN 100 - COLLEGE SUCCESS